 Engaging in a routine fitness regimen is challenging at any age.
 Working out is tedious.
 We would prefer not to invest the time.
 We’re feeling the pain from yesterday’s exercises.
 We’ve all made excuses such as these for avoiding physical fitness; but frailty and aging make it even more daunting to keep up with an exercise regimen and maintain senior fitness.

-Advanced Home Health Care, providers of top-rated elder care in Burlington and surrounding communities in the counties of Des Moines, Lee, Henry, Louisa and Van Buren, hopes to help older adults continue to remain as active as possible with tips to eliminate the following normal senior fitness barriers:
+Advanced Home Health Care, providers of top-rated elder care in Keokuk and surrounding communities in the counties of Des Moines, Lee, Henry, Louisa and Van Buren, hopes to help older adults continue to remain as active as possible with tips to eliminate the following normal senior fitness barriers:

 - Self-confidence: It’s normal for seniors to feel some level of stress with the thought of achieving exercise objectives.
 It can be beneficial to start the ball rolling slowly with exercises that are easily accomplished and advance little by little; and, encourage the senior consistently.